Why take a wine class?

 A better tasting future

 There is no better investment in your wine collection and tasting than bolstering your understanding about just what is in that glass before you.
 You will spend your wine dollars more wisely, you will be drinking better wine and you will better appreciate the wine you taste.
 The best way to enhance your tasting abilities and your appreciation of wine is to join me for a wine class.
 For the consumer, the collector and members of the wine trade, there are no better classes available than those offered by the Wine & Spirit Education Trust (WSET).
 If you are going to sell wine in a restaurant, you will want to focus on service as well, but for sheer basic knowledge and tasting experience you can't beat the series of courses created by the Wine & Spirit Education Trust and implemented by James Cluer, MW, at Fine Vintage, Ltd. You will be empowered by sharpening your skills for sharing your discoveries with others, and a certification from WSET is the gold standard of wine education.
 Ask any of the dozens of people who have joined me for WSET courses and I think you will hear that the classes are helpful, informative, fun and thirst quenching.

 And my friend who asked the question I mentioned at the beginning of this page?
-She took a Level One course, had a blast and is now signed up for a Level Two course to further enhance her knowledge!
-I'll be teaching classes over the coming months in both Miami and Chicago so jump over to the Wine Course page and make a plan to become a more informed wine consumer.
+She took a Level One course, had a blast and followed up a few months later with the Level Two course to further enhance her knowledge!
+I'll be teaching classes over the coming months in Atlanta, Boston, Chicago, Miami and New York, so jump over to the Wine Courses page and make a plan to become a more informed wine consumer.
 If you are just discovering your love of wine, join me for a WSET Level One Class; if you already have some wine experience, have read some books and tasted wines from several countries, start our with the WSET Level 2 course.
 And for the advanced taster there is the wonderfully intensive WSET Level 3 course available as well.